-This will give you a great workout (on par to Tai Chi’s slow and methodic moves).
+This will give you a great workout (on par with Tai Chi’s slow and methodic moves).
 It also gives you time to pay attention to your centerline, central line, balance, posture, breathing, and forward energy.
 That’s a lot for a simple and “boring” form!

 Another tip is to practice in front of a mirror.
-If you have access to a full body mirror, that’s even better.
-This provides visual feedback, which will help you see if your movements are in the center or central lines, or completely out of place.
+If you have access to a full-body mirror, that’s even better.
+This provides visual feedback, which will help you see if your movements are in the center or central lines or completely out of place.

 Often, especially when you’re first starting out, you can’t ‘feel’ if you’re in the right position.
 Your body hasn’t developed the tactile references.

 If you’d like to learn and perfect this form from the top sifus from around the world, you should check out the “Video MASTERY” page.